speedyg0nz/MagInkCal/README.md

 ## Acknowledgements
 - [Quattrocento Font](https://fonts.google.com/specimen/Quattrocento): Font used for the calendar display
-- [Bootstrap Calendar CSS](https://bootstrapious.com/p/bootstrap-calendar): Stylesheet that adapted heavily for the calendar display
+- [Bootstrap Calendar CSS](https://bootstrapious.com/p/bootstrap-calendar): Stylesheet that was adapted heavily for the calendar display
 - [emagra](https://github.com/emagra): For adding in new features, such as 24hr display and multiple calendar selection.
 - [/u/aceisace](https://www.reddit.com/user/aceisace/): For the tips on E-Ink development and the [InkyCal](https://github.com/aceisace/Inkycal) repo (worth checking out even though I didn't use it for this project).